input-output-hk/Alonzo-testnet/Alonzo-exercises/alonzo-white/3_Alonzo-white-exercise-3.md

 ``docker run cardano-node run --config …``

-2. Confirm the amount of White Test Ada that you have been sent in your goody bag or obtained from a faucet:
+2. Confirm the amount of White test Ada that you have obtained from the "faucet":

 ``cardano-cli query utxo …``